 In general, tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) to newer treatments that may be more effective.
+Clinical trials are research studies that compare standard treatments (the best proven treatments available) to newer approaches to treatments that may be more effective.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Studying new treatments involves careful monitoring using scientific methods, and all participants are followed closely to track their health and progress.

 Descriptions of the most common treatment options for DIG are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and your child’s overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care for DIG.
-Take time to learn about your child’s treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the most common treatment for a child with DIG, and often it is the only treatment necessary.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.

 After surgery, the treatment plan is determined based on the following criteria:

 The amount of tumor removed